TWA Flight 800: Accident

 The close-up view of N93119's front fuselage, in 1972, showing the seven plugged windows on the upper deck.
 These plugs were blown out following the explosion of Flight 800.

 On the day of the accident, the airplane departed from Ellinikon International Airport in Athens, Greece, as TWA Flight 881 and arrived at John F. Kennedy International Airport at about 4:38 p.m.
 The aircraft was then refueled and the crew was changed.

-The crew was led by 58-year-old Captain Ralph G. Kevorkian, who had flown for TWA for 31 years and the U.S. Air Force for nine years and had logged 18,700 flight hours, including 5,490 on the Boeing 747.
+The new crew was led by 58-year-old Captain Ralph G. Kevorkian, who had flown for TWA for 31 years and the U.S. Air Force for nine years and had logged 18,700 flight hours, including 5,490 on the Boeing 747.
 Captain/check airman Steven E. Snyder, 57, had flown for TWA for 32 years and had logged 17,200 flight hours, including 4,700 on the Boeing 747.
 Flight engineer/check airman Richard G. Campbell Jr., 63, had flown for TWA for 30 years and the U.S. Air Force for 12 years and had logged 18,500 flight hours, including 3,800 on the Boeing 747.
 Also with the crew was 25-year-old flight engineer trainee Oliver Krick, who previously served as a business pilot for four years and had 2,520 flight hours, including 30 on the Boeing 747.
 Krick had flown for TWA for 26 days and was starting the sixth leg of his initial operating experience training.
 Flight 800 was actually a training flight for Kevorkian, and he was seated in the captain's (left) seat.
 Captain Snyder was seated in the first officer's (right) seat monitoring Kevorkian's progress.
 Flight Engineer Campbell was seated in the cockpit jump seat.
 Flight engineer trainee Krick was seated in the flight engineer's seat being monitored by Campbell.
-The NTSB Final Report gives Oliver Krick's age as being 24, but the TWA press release gives 25 (TWA was correct, as Krick turned 25 on July 14, three days before the crash).
+The NTSB Final Report incorrectly gave Krick's age as being 24, while the TWA press release correctly gave it as 25, as Krick turned 25 on July 14, three days before the crash.

 The cabin crew team of 15 consisted of Flight Service Manager Jacques Charbonnier (65) with 36 years' service at TWA, flight attendants Arlene Johnson (60) with 36 years' service, Connie Charbonnier (49) with 27 years' service, Maureen Lockhart (49) with 26 years' service, Marit Rhoads (48) with 26 years' service, Melinda Torche (46) with 26 years' service, Janet Christopher (47) with 26 years' service, Debra Diluccio (47) with 25 years' service, Mike Schuldt (51) with 23 years' service, Grace Melotin (48) with 23 years' service, Sandra Meade (42) with 21 years' service, Ray Lang (51) with 20 years' service, Dan Callas (21) with 3 months' service, and Jill Zienkiewicz (23) with 2 months' service.